-Bradley R Reese, MD is a double board certified and fellowship trained Otolaryngologist (Ear, Nose, and Throat) and Facial Plastic and Reconstructive Surgeon.
+Bradley R. Reese, MD, is a double board-certified and fellowship-trained otolaryngologist, facial plastic and reconstructive surgeon.
 Dr. Reese specializes in nasal and sinus disorders with a special interest in allergy and minimally invasive sinus office procedures.
 He has been in private practice since 1988.

 Dr. Reese completed his undergraduate degree in Microbiology at the University of Florida, then subsequently a Masters Degree in Biology at Long Island University before being admitted with advanced standing to Temple University School of Medicine in Philadelphia where he completed his medical degree in 1982.
 He then went on to 2 years of General Surgery Residency at the Hahnemann University Hospitals and Episcopal Hospital in Philadelphia before completing his Otolaryngology residency at the Albany Medical College and then completed his fellowship training with the American Academy of Facial Plastic and Reconstructive Surgery in 1987.

 In March of 1988 he joined the Florida Otolaryngology Group, P.A., in full time practice where he continues to reside.
 He is currently a member of The American Academy of Otolaryngology and Head and Neck Surgery (AAO-HNS).
 He sees patients at our Metrowest Location and is currently on staff at the Orlando Regional Health Care system as well as the University Surgical Center and continues an active medical as well as surgical practice.
 He is well versed in minimally invasive balloon dilation techniques that have improved the quality of life and have minimized the operative process for a great many patients allowing a faster return to normal life and function over traditional techniques.